aboutcode-org/scancode.io/docs/rest-api.rst

 Results (download)
 ^^^^^^^^^^^^^^^^^^

-Download the JSON results as an attachment.
+Finally, this action downloads the JSON results as an attachment.

 ``GET /api/projects/d4ed9405-5568-45ad-99f6-782a9b82d1d2/results_download/``